 He had to see.
 Ignoring his terror and frozen toes, he crossed the street.
 The clouded night cloaked everything in murky obscurity.
 He edged close to the Drapers’ lawn.

 There was a deep rumble… and the entire front lawn began to rise.

 Mike staggered backwards.
 What the –?

 As the lawn rose higher, its form revealed itself: it wasn’t the lawn, but a viscid beast that covered it for almost forty feet.
 A worm, with billowing worm-like tentacles.
 Mike knew without thinking that this thing was from the Upside Down.
 Chunks of earth fell from its razor-ringed mouth.
 The thing had been eating the Drapers’ front lawn as if it were cereal.

 “This isn’t happening,” Mike whispered.
 “I’m still in bed.”
-Bullshit.
-You don’t always know when you’re dreaming, but you damn well know when you’re awake.
-And Mike Wheeler was definitely awake.
+No, you’re not.
+You don’t always know when you’re dreaming, but you certainly know when you’re awake.
+And Mike Wheeler was awake.

 The worm saw him and reared like a cobra.
 It exhaled: another hiss.
 There was a smell of gangrene; a miasma of sickness and rot.
 Gagging at the stench, Mike dropped to his knees.
 Putrefaction clogged his throat, and he could hardly move or think.
 The worm’s face filled his vision.
 He groaned and threw up violently.
 He couldn’t believe how bad the smell was.
 He wanted to die, and vomited again.
 He thought of Will throwing up slugs, and knew this was something worse.

 The worm hissed again, blanketing Mike in repulsion.
 He tried holding his breath, but his lungs cried for air.
 What they got instead his organs couldn’t take.
 He blacked out.